aarevalom0/AIris-MachineLearning/README.md

 4. wait for the deployment to complete.
 This may take a few minutes.
 5. Once the deployment is complete, you can access the application using the URL provided for the ip address of the `kong-instance`.

+## 📜 License

+This project is protected by copyright and has a custom license. **Commercial use, redistribution, modification, or copying is not permitted without express permission.**

+All content is part of the undergraduate thesis **VitaVision** presented at the Universidad de los Andes, Colombia, in June 2025.

+See the [LICENSE](./LICENSE) file for more details.

 ## Thesis Project Context